JamesOotu/Jamesofem/README.md

 Confirmed Last Week: Total cases recorded a week ago.
 1 Week Change and % Increase: Weekly case changes and their growth percentage.
 WHO Region: World Health Organization regional classification.
 This study leverages a comprehensive diabetes dataset to analyze and predict diabetes onset based on various health-related features.
 The dataset includes medical diagnostic measures such as glucose concentration, blood pressure, insulin levels, BMI, and family history of diabetes, among others.
 Using a structured data analysis pipeline, missing values were addressed, features normalized, and key variables engineered to enhance model performance.

-Definition of Key Terms
+**BRIEF DEFINITION OF TERMS**
 1. Diabetes: A chronic health condition characterized by high blood glucose levels due to insufficient insulin production, ineffective insulin utilization, or both.
 2. Glucose Concentration: The amount of sugar present in the blood, measured in mg/dL.
 Elevated levels are a key indicator of diabetes.
 3. Body Mass Index (BMI): A numerical measure of body fat calculated from an individual's weight and height, often used to categorize underweight, normal weight, overweight, or obesity.